StrixSC/ctf/OTW/bandit/README.md

 ```
 The flag will then be outputted through the use of a git server-side hook.

-#####Level 32-33:
+##### Level 32-33

-######Sidenote: As of writing this, there has been two iterations.
+###### Sidenote: As of writing this, there has been two iterations.
 Levels 0-25 were done at the date mentionned in the title, but 26-33 were done in May 2020.
 This is because the challenges got introduced then.
 Level 33 is the last challenge, but there could always be more later on.

 This time, we're back to escape.
 When logging in, we're greeted with the uppercase shell.
 This is an interactive shell that transforms all inputs to their uppercase format, making it very difficult to execute commands.